mikebaldi/Idle-Champions/AddOns/IC_BrivGemFarm_Performance/SETTINGS.md

 ## Settings:

 * **DashWaitBuffer** - 0-? (time in ms)
+**Updated:** DashWaitBuffer has been repurposed to be a distance from your modron's reset zone where dashwait will stop being activated.
+Default is 30. e.g. WIth the default value DashWait will not trigger if the script is started at 280 and then reset area is 305.
-Sometimes DashWait timer ends before Shandie gains dash.
+~~Sometimes DashWait timer ends before Shandie gains dash.
 This setting adds a value in ms to the already set DashWait time.
-(Largely unnecessary as you can just increase your DashWait time.)
+(Largely unnecessary as you can just increase your DashWait time.)~~

 * **DoChestsContinuous**: 0 / 1
 If you are not satisfied with only 100/99 Buy/Open chests per run you can set this to 1.
 The script will buy and open as many as it can within the stack sleep time set.